MukhtarMalal/The-Fitness-Club/README.md

 * [GitHub](https://github.com/) - GitHub is used to store the projects code after being pushed from Git.

 * [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create the wireframes during the design process.

+## Testing

+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+W3C Markup Validator - Results
+W3C CSS Validator - Results

+### Testing User Stories from User Experience (UX) Section

+   * #### First Time Visitor Goals
+   1. As a First Time Visitor, I want to see what offers are available for me, prices, packages etc.
+        1. Upon entering the site, users can see the prices per month, special offers such as 'No Joining fee', and 'First month half price'.
+When scrolled down, there are further special offers such as concessions for people on benefits and students.

+   2. As a first time visitor, I want to see the facilities and equipment in the gym, and opening and closing times.
+        1. Opening and closing times of the gym are located on home page.
+        2. Images of facilities and equipment are in the Gallery page.

+   3. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        1. The site has been designed for ease of users' navigation.
+The main navigations links are located on top right corner on all three pages 'Home, Gallery, About me'.
+        2. The content of the pages are well organise.
+This makes sure that users are never lost.
+        3. Clicking on the logo will always take back to the home page.